redding/undies/README.md

 # Undies
 A pure-Ruby HTML templating DSL.
-Named for its gratuitus use of the underscore.
+Named for its gratuitous use of the underscore.
 ## Installation
     gem install undies
 ## Usage